-HOARDERS: Inside Greensboro, NC’s Restored c.1929 Julian Price House
+HOARDERS: Inside Greensboro, NC’s Restored 1929 Julian Price House

 301 Fisher Park Circle, Greensboro, North Carolina, United States

 A sprawling brick Tudor Revival mansion in Greensboro, North Carolina’s Fisher Park neighbourhood has been brought back to life following an explosive two-hour season finale of Hoarders on A&E. The episode aired in January 2017 and just two years later, owners Michael Fuko-Rizzo and Eric Fuko-Rizzo, have followed through with their plans to restore and breathe new life into the mansion.
 Designed by architect Charles C. Hartmann and built in 1929 for Julian Price, the 31-room residence measures 180-feet long with a three-storey polygonal stair tower, brick and timber exterior and close to 9,200 square feet of space.
 Prior to the Fuko-Rizzo’s purchasing the property, it had been inhabited since 1972 by recognized interior designer Sandra Cowart, who eventually hoarded every square foot of the mansion, closing her business and ultimately losing the mansion to foreclosure, Michael and Eric purchased the mansion in September 2016 for $415,000.